SRGOM/scala-js-website/tutorial/quick/index.md

 Phew!
 That was it.
 You only ever have to change HelloWorld.scala from now on, or make one-liner changes in build.sbt.

 Run: `sbt fastOptJS` from the command line inside ScalaJSHelloWorld directory.
+This may take some time the first time.
 You should see an output like this.

 ```
     [info] Fast optimizing (...)/scalajs-hello-world/target/scala-2.11/scalajs-hello-world-fastopt.js